-- Zoom check-ins.
-For each brief check-in, you'll receive a grade from 0 to 10.
-The only occasion you're required to be somewhere at a specific time will be your 8-minute check-in block on either Tuesday or Thursday, whenever you signed up.
-If a conflict occurs or you forget a check-in, please reach out as far in advance as you can so we can schedule an alternative, but I cannot promise our availability will overlap. - Content quizzes.
 The purpose of these assignments is to ensure you are keeping on schedule with the videos and to assess the content of the videos.
 Feel free to use your notes, rewatch videos, and retake them a second time.
 These short assignments should be completed by the assigned deadline.
-You may be asked to explain and defend your work during your Zoom check-ins.
 The lowest content quiz grade will be dropped.
 Videos and content quizzes will typically be available a week in advance to give you a chance to work ahead if you have personal obligations.

-Oral Exams
+Oral Exams (45%)

-Three oral exams, each comprising 15% of your grade, will take place during the semester: oral exam 1, covering videos 1-20, will take place Week 4 by appointment.
-Oral exam 2, covering videos 21-43, will take place Week 8 by appointment.
-Oral exam 3 covering videos 44-65, will take place during final exam week (Monday, July 29-Wednesday, July 31) by appointment.
+Three oral exams, each comprising 15% of your grade, will take place during the semester: oral exam 1, approximately covering videos 1-20, will take place Week 4 by appointment.
+Oral exam 2, approximately covering videos 21-43, will take place Week 8 by appointment.
+Oral exam 3, approximately covering videos 44-70, will take place during final exam week (Monday, July 28 - Wednesday, July 30) by appointment.
 Oral exams will last about 10 minutes.
 Students are welcome to use their notes during these exams but they cannot communicate with others or use AI tools.
 I will typically have flexibility within a day before or after these dates to accommodate students who are unavailable on these specific dates - please reach out ahead of time for flexibility!
 All exam grades will count towards your final grade.